On a Quadratic Relation Between Stanley-Wilf Limits and F\"{u}redi-Hajnal Limits: Block contraction and lifting

 When $A$ is a permutation matrix, the contraction records which row blocks meet which column blocks.

 A basic point is that contraction preserves pattern avoidance for permutation patterns.
-If $\cont_t(A)$ contains a permutation matrix $P$, then by definition there are $k$ row blocks and $k$ column blocks in increasing order so that each of the $k$ prescribed blocks contains at least one one-entry of $A$.
-Because the row blocks are disjoint and the column blocks are disjoint, selecting one witness one-entry from each prescribed block produces a copy of $P$ in $A$.
+If $\cont_t(A)$ contains a $k \times k$ permutation matrix $P$, then there are $k$ $t \times t$ blocks on disjoint row and column blocks, where each of these $t \times t$ blocks contains at least one one-entry in $A$.
 Thus, a permutation matrix that avoids $P$ always contracts to a $0$-$1$ matrix that avoids $P$.

 For an $n\times n$ $0$-$1$ matrix $B$, let $\mathcal{L}_t(B)$ be the set of $N\times N$ permutation matrices $A$ whose support is contained in the union of blocks $I_a\times I_b$ with $B_{a,b}=1$.

 \begin{proposition} Let $t,n\geq 1$ and $N=tn$.
 For every $n\times n$ $0$-$1$ matrix $B$ one has